OggieBoggie/portfolio/README.md

 # Tommy Nguyen's Portfolio

 Welcome to my personal portfolio showcasing my work, skills, and projects.
-If you have any questions, feel free to contact me at tommy.nguyen.vanc@gmail.com.
+The website is hosted on Vercel and can be accessed through the link: https://tommyportfolio.vercel.app

 ## Features

 - **About**: Learn about my background, education, work experience, and the technical skills.
 - **Projects**: Explore a collection of projects I've developed or contributed to through screenshots or video demos.
-- **Contact**: Find out how to contact me.
+- **Contact**: My contact information.

 ## Technologies Used